 This is the second article of a series on how to thoughtfully and constructively talk about politics with clients.
 The first article covered why to do it, and how.
 In this article, I share insights on how to handle political conversations and what to do if they get heated.

 Talking politics with clients can feel like the third rail.
 It can be tough and nerve-racking.
 Yet political conversations are close to inevitable these days.
-In advisory relationships, thorny life issues come up all the time.
+In client-financial professional relationships, thorny life issues come up all the time.
 You address difficult, anxiety-filled topics like poorly performing investments, deaths of loved ones and tough family conflicts.
 Now, politics is another difficult issue we need to address.

 I'm going to help you think about how to handle political conversations and what to do if they become heated, so your relationship will not just survive, it'll also possibly get stronger.